VizuroiuV/wolf-brigade-aib-2.0/README.md

 ## To simply run the solution:

-docker pull valentinvizuroiu/ai-batlleground
+1. docker pull valentinvizuroiu/ai-batlleground
-docker run -p 6700:80 valentinvizuroiu/ai-battleground
+2. docker run -p 6700:80 valentinvizuroiu/ai-battleground

-open localhost:6700 in your browser
+3. open localhost:6700 in your local browser

-navigate to  aibattleground# ./run.sh  in commmand line
+3. navigate in the started ubuntu to  System tools LX terminal aibattleground# ./run.sh  in commmand line

-The tests should start running
+The tests should start running, all UI being validated in the docker-ubuntu-vnc-desktop

 ## Prerequisites